Blog

 You Might Be a Tour Guide or Tour Director If …

 Family and friends of these dedicated tour professionals can attest to the lovable idiosyncrasies that many seem to share.
-After all, when your career is so focused on making sure groups of strangers have a good time exploring new places together, you tend to see the world differently than most.
+After all, when your career focuses on ensuring groups of strangers, family, or friends have a good time exploring new places together, you tend to see the world differently than most.

 Here are a few signs that you might be a tour guide or tour director.